RhoSpatial/Saga/README.md

 *Shape of burned area in July 2022 on Kras (Slovenia, Italy) on pre-fire natural RGB*
 ### Imagery:

 Input imagery are cloud free scenes before and after event.
-Level 2 data(surface reflactance) is default input.
+Level 2 data(surface reflectance) is default input.
 Level 1 can also be used;
-<br/>the values of L1 are greather: cca:  L2sr = 0.8 x L1 and L1 = 1.25 x L2sr; so classified grids from L1 data are not in range, but the dynamics are the same and sometimes L2sr are not available in short time after post event so we can use L1 data(also L1...RT); adjusting dNBR threshold for vectorization(ex.:L1 dNBR_th2= 0.137).
+<br/>the values of L1 are greather: cca:  L2sr= 0.8 x L1 and L1= 1.25 x L2sr; so classified grids from L1 data are not in range, but the dynamics are the same and sometimes L2sr are not available in short time after post event so we can use L1 data(also L1...RT); adjusting dNBR threshold for vectorization(ex.:L1 dNBR_th2= 0.137).
 <br/><sub/>Some links:
 - [EarthExplorer_NASA](https://earthexplorer.usgs.gov/)
 - [Copernicus_ESA](https://scihub.copernicus.eu/dhus/#/home)